seL4/microkit/docs/manual.md

 The [Rationale](#rationale) chapter documents the rationale for some of the key design choices of in Microkit.

+The [Internals](#rationale) chapter documents some of the internal details for how Microkit works.

 # Concepts {#concepts}

 This chapter describes the key concepts provided by Microkit.